informalsystems/modelator-py/CONTRIBUTING.md

 - [pyenv](https://github.com/pyenv/pyenv) should be used to manage local Python versions.
 It can be installed with e.g. `brew install pyenv` (Linux and Windows users should check instructions).
 - [Poetry](https://github.com/python-poetry/poetry) is used to manage dependencies and packaging.
 See the [github](https://github.com/python-poetry/poetry) page for instructions.
+- [Git Large File Storage](https://git-lfs.github.com/) is used to efficiently store large files at Github.
+The model checker `.jars` are stored this way.

 ### Python version